Robot-Inventor/x-search-tool/README.md

-# x-search-tool
+# XSearchTool

-Web-based GUI for creating advanced search commands for X (formerly Twitter).
+XSearchTool is a web-based GUI application that simplifies the creation of advanced search commands for X (formerly Twitter).
+Easily generate complex queries without the need to memorize search operators.